Ramdev Singh

 Ramdev Singh (8 October 1935 – 14 April 2022) was the first trade union leader (mazdoor neta) of Hindalco Industries Limited, Renukoot of Aditya Birla Group.
-He was popular among workers of Hindalco and other factories of Sonbhadra and Mirzapur.
-He led several strikes with thousands of workers against Hindalco management to reform laborers’ miserable conditions.
-He was quite famous among wagers between 1963–1977.
-Workers called him Neta ji and trusted him as their leader.
+The union leader who represented the workers of Hindalco and other factories in Sonbhadra and Mirzapur.
+He was known among workers between 1963 and 1977.
+Workers referred to him as 'Neta ji' and looked to him as a leader.
+He organized multiple strikes involving thousands of workers against Hindalco management to address labor conditions.

 Early life

 Singh left home to earn his livelihood at the age of 12.
 He couldn’t go to school.

 Early history & trade union

 Singh came to Gorakhpur in search of a job.
 At 18, he became a supervisor in a company.
 His salary was 70 rupees monthly.
 He was the sole breadwinner in his family, so this amount was not enough.
 He had to go to Shivpur coalfield of Jharia to earn more money.
 Ramdev Singh was a born leader and tactful in making relations.
 He used to get close with officers and influential people easily.
 He got in touch with a famous leader and activist Raj Narain ji who went on to become a health minister in U. P. govt.
 Raj Narain ji was the only person who defeated Indira Gandhi in the general elections of 1977.

 When Singh’s mother realised that he was working in dreadful conditions in the coal-field, she persuaded him to leave that job.
 He was close to his mother, so he resigned.
 Singh went to J.K.
 Nagar, where he learned about Hindalco.
 Many workers were shifting to Renukoot where Hindalco was opening their operations.
 It was 1962, when Singh too shifted to Renukoot and joined Hindalco as a wager.
 He was assigned to work in pot room where furnaces were emitting unbearable heat.
 All wagers had to work in miserable and dangerous conditions.
 They were treated like animals.
 They had to leave their food on plates, if officers called them.
 There were no proper rooms and facilities for wagers provided by factory management.
 20-30 wagers had to live in tiny tin-shades.
 After observing this mismanagement, Ramdev Singh fumed at Hindalco officers.
 A few days after joining the factory, he went straight to talk to the foreman of his shift.
 The foreman asked him to do only what he ought to do.
 He didn’t back his stand.
 He then tried to talk to other senior staff.
 One officer threatened to expel him from the company.
 He told Singh to go and earn crores of rupees, then come to question the Birla group.
 Singh replied that if there are crores in Birla's treasury, it is because we are working hard to make him rich.
 This very sentence irked that officer.
 He talked to his superiors and issued a chargesheet to Ramdev Singh.
 Ramdev Babu lit his cigarette and burnt that paper into ashes before him just like films.
 Ramdev Babu was terminated that day without prior information.